 In FuzzyART (but as well in ART1), complement coding of the input vector prevents a type of category proliferation that could otherwise occur when weights erode.
-Complement coding doubles the dimensionality of an input vector $\mathbf{p} \equiv (p_1, ..., p_N)$ by concatenating the vector p with its complement $p^{c}$ .
-The input to the FuzzyART network (L0 in Figure 1) is then a 2N-dimensional vector: I=(p, pc), where $(p^{c}){i} \equiv (1 - p{i})$ .
-If p represents input features, then complement coding allows a learned category representation to encode the degree to which each feature is consistently absent from the input vector, as well as the degree to which it is consistently present in the input vector, when that category is active.
+Complement coding doubles the dimensionality of an input vector $b \equiv (b_1, ..., b_N)$ by concatenating the vector b with its complement $b^c$ .
+The input to the FuzzyART network (F0 in Figure 1) is then a 2N-dimensional vector: $I=B\equiv(b, b^c)$ , where $(b^c)i \equiv (1 - b_i)$ .
+If b represents input features, then complement coding allows a learned category representation to encode the degree to which each feature is consistently absent from the input vector, as well as the degree to which it is consistently present in the input vector, when that category is active.
 Because of its computational advantages, complement coding is used in nearly all ART applications, and we have used it in our models as well.

-The strengths of the ART models include its unique ability to solve a stability-plasticity dilemma, extremely short training times in the fast-learning mode, and an incrementally growing number of clusters based on the variations in the input data.
+The strengths of the ART models include its unique ability to solve a stability-plasticity dilemma, extremely short training times in the fast-learning mode, n incrementally growing number of clusters based on the variations in the input data and the fact that there is a need to set up any initial categories.
 The network runs entirely autonomously; it does not need any outside control, it can learn and classify at the same time, provides fast access to match results, and is designed to work with infinite stream of data.
+ART networks can be controlled not to become too sensitive to the variations in the input.
 All these features make it an excellent choice for application in wireless sensor networks.